Skip to Main Content

 Welcome to the Loyola-Notre Dame Library.
 On the following pages, you will see databases, ebooks, and journals that are available for you to use.
 Please take the time to review the policies for use of library databases by NDMU School of Pharmacy Preceptors.

 When you click on a resource, you will be prompted to enter the log-in information that you were emailed.
-This information will change every six months.
+This information will change every year.

 If your log-in information is not working, please contact the Research & Instruction Desk: